Feldenkrais Method

 What happens in a session

 Feldenkrais lessons are usually gentle, slow, and exploratory.
-Rather than repeating exercises or trying to achieve a perfect form, you are guided to notice differences: where effort appears, how movement is organized, and what changes when you do less or do something differently.
+Rather than repeating exercises or trying to achieve a perfect form, you are guided to notice how novel ways of moving and sensing your body affect comfort, effort, breathing, balance, and coordination.

 The goal is not to push harder, but to help you discover more efficient and comfortable ways of moving and being.